uber/pymegacli/README.md

-If you have any LSI RAID cards in your infrastructure which predate the acquisition of 3ware, you are undoubtedly familiar with MegaCli64, the horrible program which LSI provides for administrating these cards.
-Its lack of user-friendliness is legendary.
-Some egregious examples:
+MegaCli64 is the command line utility provided by LSI for configuring raid cards.
+While all of the functionality is there, the interface can be challenging to deal with.
+Here are some examples:

  - case sensitivity + inconsistent case (example: `/opt/MegaRAID/MegaCli/MegaCli64 -LDInfo -Lall -aALL`)
- - wildly inconsistent, hard-to-parse output (`BBU GasGauge Status: 0x0128`)
+ - inconsistent, hard-to-parse output (`BBU GasGauge Status: 0x0128`)
  - misleading summary information (components like BBUs will often simultaneously report `State: Optimal` and `Pack is about to fail & should be replaced`, which seems like they should never occur at the same time)

 This library seeks to wrap MegaCli and MegaCli64 and provide an object-oriented interface